jakesays-old/Solenoid-Expressions/Docs/SolenoidExpressions.md

 ExpressionEvaluator.GetValue(null, "'Test' >= 'test'") // true
 ```

-Enumerations can be evaluated as shown below
+Enumerations can be evaluated as shown below:

 ``` csharp
 FooColor fColor = new FooColor();